People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily.

 ‘Motivation’ is derived from the term ‘motiv’.
 Which means an individual’s needs, desires, wants, or urges.

-Many variously define the term motivation.
-Motivation is an inner feeling which energizes a person and prompts them to do something more.
+Though many variously define the term, it is an inner feeling which energizes a person and prompts them to do something more.

-Motivation is a psychological phenomenon that generates within an individual for example, in an office scenario; a strong positive motivation will enable the increased output of employees but a negative motivation will reduce their performance.
+It is a psychological phenomenon that generates within an individual.
+For example, in an office scenario; a strong positive motivation will enable the increased output of employees but a negative motivation will reduce their performance.